 STANDARDS OF LEARNING (SOL) INFORMATION

-Students in Virginia public schools are required to participate in the Virginia Assessment Program which includes Standards of Learning (SOL) tests or related tests such as the Virginia Alternate Assessment Program (VAAP), and the Virginia Substitute Evaluation Program (VSEP).
+Students in Virginia public schools are required to participate in the Virginia Assessment Program which includes Standards of Learning (SOL) tests or related tests such as the Virginia Alternate Assessment Program (VAAP).
 During grades 3-8 and after completion of designated high school credit courses, students in Virginia public schools are required to take SOL tests.

 Below is an outline of the tests at each level: